ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    Helped in Messages functionality in Collaborator.
+    Nothing.

   - **What I'm going to do?**
-    I'm going to help investigating how to make the forms not automatically created.
+    I'm going to help in the messages functionality.

   - **Impediments**
     Nothing.